 In case of a truck accident, immediately call 911.
 If possible, do not move any wrecked vehicles in the 18 wheeler crash and take photos of the accident scene for your records.
 Gather names and contact information for any witnesses, as well as the contact information and insurance information for the other drivers in the accident.

 The most important aspect of an attorney’s work is proving your case.
 While you may know that the truck driver was at-fault, you must show such in court.
 A truck accident lawyer from The Carlson Law Firm can help by gaining access to the truck’s internal data systems, referred to as the “black box.”

 Experience Matters: A Truck Accident Is Not Like A Car Crash

-You can be assured that the trucking company and its insurance companies will be working hard to shift responsibility from the truck driver or the trucking company to the victim or someone else to try to escape responsibility for the truck accident, which is why it is crucial you choose a law firm with experience.
+You can be assured that the trucking company and its insurance companies will be working hard to shift responsibility.
+Their lawyers will want to blame the victim or someone else to try to get the trucking company off the hood.
+Because of this, it is crucial you choose a law firm with experience.